raspst/374-UML-Project/README.md

 PrintFactory - PrintFactory handles printing out all of the various elements of the GraphViz output

+MethodInvokation - holds items needed to print out SDEdit representations of methods.

+SequenceVisitor - visits the method instructions and such to get the information about methods out of the bytecode.

+MethodContainerVisitor - similar to the ClassContainerVisitor for the UML parsing.

 WHO DID WHAT

 Alex Crowley - Alex did the manual UML diagrams, coming up with the main ideas for the structure of the program in the progress.
 He also added in a couple of classes (i.e. ClassContainer).
 Alex  also refactored a lot of code after it was written to make it more efficient.
 Added a file parser and a recursive package visitor that gets all classes in a package.
+Alex did most of the heavy ASM lifting for Milestone 3 and added the visitors and classes required to do so.

 Steven Rasp - Steven implemented the classes that hold the information about classes, fields, methods, etc. He also handled the code dealing with outputting the text necessary for GraphViz UML diagrams.
 He also added some test code to run the parser on some test classes to ensure that the various items were being read in correctly.
+For Milestone 3, Steven mostly caught small mistakes, and then wrote the code to print out the SDEdit formatted text, though it's not perfect at all.

 INSTRUCTIONS FOR USE